Clastify logo

 A polymer is a macromolecule made from many repeating subunits joined by covalent bonds.
 A macromolecule is a molecule with a very large relative molecular mass because it contains many atoms covalently joined together.
 A monomer is a small molecule that can react with other monomer molecules to form a polymer.

-In a polymerization reaction, many monomers join together to make a polymer chain.
-That chain may have hundreds or thousands of repeating sections, so there’s rarely any point in drawing the entire molecule.
+A polymerization reaction joins many monomers into a polymer chain.
+That chain may contain hundreds or thousands of repeating sections, so drawing the full molecule is usually pointless.

 A repeating unit is the smallest group of atoms that repeats along a polymer chain.
-It is shown inside square brackets, with bonds crossing the brackets to show that the chain continues.
-Polymer structures use the subscript n, where n is the number of repeating units in one polymer molecule (dimensionless).
-In real samples, n is usually large, and it isn’t exactly the same for every chain.
+In structures, it is shown inside square brackets, with bonds crossing the brackets to show the chain continues.
+The subscript n is used in polymer structures, where n is the number of repeating units in one polymer molecule (dimensionless).
+In real samples, n is usually large and not identical for every chain.

 Image

 Polymers can be grouped by source: natural, synthetic or semi-synthetic.
 Natural polymers include cellulose, starch, proteins, DNA, silk and natural rubber.
 Synthetic polymers include polyethene, poly(chloroethene), polystyrene, nylon, PET and PTFE.
-Another way to classify them is by the reaction type that makes them: addition or condensation.
+Another common classification uses the reaction type that forms them: addition or condensation.

 Common properties of plastics from structure